Expressive Therapies at St. Louis Children’s Hospital

 • Services are provided on a referral basis, and referrals are placed by a patient's primary treatment team.
 Due to the nature of services, it is advised that patients have an expected length of stay of 5 days or more or an expected frequency of return visits.

-Is participating in a session the same thing as taking a class in art, music, or dance?
+Is participating in a session the same thing as taking a class in art or music?

 • Although learning can absolutely be a part of the therapy process, it is not the focus.
 Unlike a "class," a therapy session allows for a collaborative exploration of individualized emotional, cognitive, and physical goals.
-The art, music, or dance/movement that a patient participates in focuses largely on the process of engagement vs. the product of creating.
-Put simply, as Expressive Therapists, we use art, music, or dance/movement in non-artist, musical or dance/movement ways.
+The art or music that a patient participates in focuses largely on the process of engagement vs. the product of creating.
+Put simply, as Expressive Therapists, we use art or music in non-artistic or musical ways.